- Abortion (34)

 Here now is the most important aspect of Bill’s whole case.

 If Bill’s paternity has been established on the basis of DNA paternity testing, then it is reasonable for Bill to fight for regular access to the boy or perhaps even for fully shared custody.
 Without proof of paternity, Bill should refuse to pay child support, and he should not bother to attempt to obtain visitation rights.
-(See also: Pregnant on the Sly; Table of Contents — Paternity Fraud) Mind you, once there is a court order that sentences Bill to pay child support, then there is not much he can do (other than to try to have the court order overturned) than to pay, or else he will be breaking the law.
+(See also: Pregnant on the Sly; Table of Contents – Paternity Fraud) Mind you, once there is a court order that sentences Bill to pay child support, then there is not much he can do (aside from trying to have the court order overturned) other than to pay, or else he will be breaking the law.

 Regards,